pavelsavara/patching-net-8/README.md

 Confirm that `artifacts\packages\Release\Shipping\Microsoft.NETCore.App.Runtime.Mono.browser-wasm.8.0.10.nupkg` was created.
 Rename `Microsoft.NETCore.App.Runtime.Mono.browser-wasm.8.0.10.nupkg` to `.zip` so that you could unpack it later.
+Rename `Microsoft.NET.Runtime.WebAssembly.Sdk.8.0.10.nupkg` to `.zip` so that you could unpack it later.

 # replace the runtime pack in the SDK installation